Summer safety

 Secure your home over the holiday season if you are going away for an extended period.

-• Have someone take care of your bins and mail
+• Have someone take care of your bins and mail.

-• Let your trusted neighbours know or have someone check in your home
+• Let your trusted neighbours know or have someone check in your home.

-• If possible, keep a car in the driveway
+• If possible, keep a car in the driveway.

-• Put your spare key away
+• Put your spare key away.

 • Lock up your doors and windows.

-Read more tips on keeping your home safe
+Read more tips on keeping your home safe or take a quiz and get a report on how safe your home is.

 How do I stay safe around water?